What is a data lakehouse?

 What are the features of a data lakehouse?

-Features of a data lakehouse include:
+The key features of a data lakehouse include the following:

 What are the advantages and disadvantages of data lakehouses?